miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week1/Week01.md

 ## Project Reflection of  TCP/IP Configuration using GNS3

-This project allowed me to understand TCP/IP configuration setting  in a realistic and practical way.
+This weekly project allowed me to understand TCP/IP configuration setting  in a realistic and practical way.
 Although I was already familiar with the theoretical concepts, actually configuring and setting up a network in GNS3 made everything clearer.
 Whereas manually setting up a static IP address, also help to understand how devices communicate or connect within the same network.

-Overall, working with GNS3 project help me to  gain me hands-on experience in building and managing network topologies, which help me  engaging and helped to connect theoretical as well as  knowledge with real-world applications.
+Overall, working with GNS3 project help to gain hands-on experience in building and managing network topologies, which help engaging and helped to connect theoretical as well as practical with real-world applications.

 ---